 Power Consumption and Noise

-Not only the power consumption, the hard drives also make a good amount of noise when running on their highest RPMs.
+Not only the power consumption, but the hard drives also make a good amount of noise when running on their highest RPMs.
 This is clearly not the case with the SSDs.

 When to choose SSD?